xuwei1997/MRAgent/readme.md

 - [Google Gemini](https://ai.google.dev/#gemini-api)
 - [Anthropic Claude](https://www.anthropic.com/claude)
 - [Aliyun Qwen](https://help.aliyun.com/zh/dashscope/developer-reference/api-details?disableWebsiteRedirect=true)

+MRAgent is also compatible with all models available on any platform that supports the OpenAI API, simply ensure that the base_url is correctly specified for use.

 You can also run LLM locally, and we currently support all open source models running on ollama: